cdig/cd-module/README.md

 * Better page locking.
 Activities should lock on themselves (rather than the cd-page they're inside of).
 You should be able to move the lock point to a different place in the markup.
 You should be able to create a lock point and trigger, which can be controlled from module code (eg: you have to click a button 5 times to unlock the next bit of content — not something that warrants a full cd-activity).
 * Etc (see issues added to the v2 milestone)

-# Documentation
+## Documentation

 ### Browser Support
-We support: `last 2 Chrome versions, last 2 ff versions, IE >= 10, Safari >= 8, iOS >= 8`.
+We support: `last 5 Chrome versions, last 2 ff versions, IE >= 10, Safari >= 8, iOS >= 8`.
 We'll probably bump this spring 2016, depending on how Edge adoption goes.
+We're supporting quite a few Chrome versions, because I'm not convinced that our users run Chrome often enough to stay reasonably up-to-date.
+This should only affect code volume (because of prefixes), not behavior.

-# License
+## License
 Copyright (c) 2015 CD Industrial Group Inc., released under MIT license.